 That’s about it for options for accommodation on the beach.
-There are plenty of excellent choices just a few blocks away in Zona Romantica.
+There are plenty of excellent choices for boutique hotels just a few blocks away in Zona Romantica.
 The Conchas Chinas area just south of town also makes for a great base.

 I hope you’ve enjoyed this guide to Los Muertos Beach.
-It’s one of the first places we ever hung out in PV and has become a weekly staple when we’re in town.
+It’s one of the first places we ever hung out in Puerto Vallarta and has become a weekly staple when we’re in town.

 There’s nothing quite like meeting up with friends for some ceviche, oysters, and margaritas on a beautiful sunny afternoon.